isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2074.md

 ---
-title: High pressure industrial vacuum cleaner
+title: Automated Labelling Machine
 permalink: /productivity-solutions-grant/solutionrepo/solution2074
 ---

 ### Description

-The explosion proof high pressure industrial vacuum cleaner can handle wet and dry dirt, debris, metal chippings, and liquids.
-It is a more efficient method of cleaning up at the worksite compared to manual means.
+The automated labelling machine replaces manual labelling and can be used for drums, tin cans or carboy, where applicable.
+Each machine can be customised to fit the unit requirement for eg. standard 200L/120L drum or 1L/3L tin cans/jerry cans.

-Cost of equipment capped at $12,500 per unit
+Cost of equipment capped at $37,500 per unit

 ### Details of Solution